-Customers' perceptions and needs generally determine whether a product or service is "excellent."
-Healthcare quality is more complex in that it involves understanding customer expectations, integrating those expectations with provider knowledge of best and appropriate practices, and creating a product or service that is reliable and safe.
+Customers' perceptions and needs determine whether a product or service is "excellent."
+Quality involves understanding customer expectations and creating a product or service that reliably meets those 'expectations.
 Achieving high quality can be elusive because customer needs and expectations are always changing.
 To keep up with the changes, quality must be constantly managed and continuously improved.